Do-It-Yourself: Installing a Thru-Hull Transducer

 - The transducer beam must be unobstructed by the keel or propeller shaft(s).

-- Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), machinery, other depth sounders, and other cables.
-The lower the background noise level, the higher the fishfinder gain setting that you will be able to use.
+- Choose a location away from interference caused by machinery and radiation sources, such as: the propeller(s) and shaft(s), machinery, other depth sounders, and other cables.
+The lower the background noise level, the higher the fishfinder gain setting you will be able to use.